Twood95/VineyardCopy/site/content/about.md

         - Unlimited varieties
       plan: Custom
       price: '?'
-title: About Us
-type: about
-image: /img/d7853ebc97a83b3b29691073d7cd7fac.jpg
-main:
-  description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
-  heading: Great coffee with no compromises
-  image1:
-    alt: A close-up of a paper filter filled with ground coffee
-    image: /img/d31d4554a1cda10d3fb65333326d4f3b.png
-  image2:
-    alt: A green cup of a coffee on a wooden table
-    image: /img/9fe02603f3971b56f061d1ae0312f6cc.jpg
-  image3:
-    alt: Coffee beans
-    image: /img/68d9d81a8bf52e7c16f14d21cfb832af.jpg
 testimonials:
   - author: Alice McGaughey-Nondorf
     quote: So nice to have local products!
 Especially Love your Christmas Wine!!